Master Bathroom Vanity Planning: Double-Sink Reality Check (So Your Morning Routine Stays Civil)

 Master Bathroom Double Sink Vanity Ideas That Hold Up

-If you’re collecting double vanity bathroom ideas, focus on the ideas that survive real use.
-Not just the ones that look good for a photo.
+If you’re collecting double vanity bathroom ideas, focus on the ones that survive real use, not just the ones that photograph well for five minutes.

-• Dedicated lighting per sink so faces don’t fall into shadow.
+- Dedicated lighting per sink so faces do not fall into shadow

 A Calm Ending